Procedure Guide ·Vet Visit ·2026

 Cost vs Wellness Plan

 Annual routine care costs $150-$300.
-Wellness add-ons cost $120-$300/year.
-The reimbursement is usually $150-$250.
-The math barely breaks even for most cat owners.
-Wellness plans make more sense if you also use them for dental cleanings and other preventive services.
+Wellness add-ons cost $120-$300/year with $150-$250 reimbursement.
+Math barely breaks even.
+Plans make more sense paired with dental cleanings and other services.

 Red flag · Routine exclusion